-Handmade or homemade lye soap (All natural soap must be made with lye, but don’t worry, none is left in the soap) is a great way to be in control of what is going on your family’s skin and thus, into their bodies.
+Handmade or homemade soap made from scratch with lye and oils is true, natural soap.
+Homemade soap is a great way to be in control of what is going on your family’s skin and thus, into their bodies.

 When I first looked into soap making, I felt like I had information overload.
-It took me a while of reading about it before I decided I was ready to make my first batch.
+It took me a while to read about it before I decided I was ready to make my first batch.

 Of course you can always try 100% Natural Soap bars from my Shop as well.

 Before we get started, I wanted to let you know that I have 2 paperback soap making books available in book stores.